 Connecting Blinds Smartly

 As an alternative to Z-Wave, several products on our site, including our own Blindsgalore brand, can connect wirelessly to your phone, tablet or computer through a Neo Smart Hub.
-This hub is compatible with a wide array of window treatments types and can also seamlessly connect to your Amazon Alexa device.
+This hub is compatible with a wide array of window treatments types and can also seamlessly connect to your Amazon Alexa or Google home device.
 Instead of relying on Z-Wave, the Neo Hub uses your home’s existing WiFi and can be plugged in to any standard electrical outlet.
 Using your phone or tablet, you’ll then be able to pair your blinds or shades to your Alexa in less than ten steps.
 Before you know it, you’ll be raising or lowering your window coverings using your voice from anywhere in the house.
 It doesn’t get any easier, or more convenient, than that!

 Forecasting the Future